 - Different schemes have problems with one or more of the following:

-- 1. Sensitivity to noise and outliers
+- 1. sensitivity to noise and outliers

-- 2. Difficulty handling non-elliptic shapes
+- 2. difficulty handling non-elliptic shapes

-- 3. Breaking large clusters
+- 3. breaking large clusters

-- High Space and Time Complexity
+- High space and time complexity

-- O(N2) space since it uses the proximity matrix.
+- O(N2) space since it uses the proximity matrix

-- N is the number of points.
+- N is the number of points

 - O(N3) time in many cases

-- there are N steps and at each step the size N2 proximity matrix must be updated and searched.
+- there are N steps and at each step the size N2 proximity matrix must be searched and updated

-- complexity can be reduced to $O(N^2 \log(N))$ time in some cases.
+- complexity can be reduced to $O(N^2 \log(N))$ time in some cases

-- Workaround: Apply hierarchical clustering to a random sample of the original data (<10,000 examples).
+- Workaround: Apply hierarchical clustering to a random sample of the original data (<10,000 examples)

-Agglomerative Clustering in RapidMiner
+Agglomerative Hierarchical Clustering in RapidMiner